Cognitive neuroscience: Historical origins

 Cognitive neuroscience is an interdisciplinary area of study that has emerged from neuroscience and psychology.
 There are several stages in these disciplines that have changed the way researchers approached their investigations and that led to the field becoming fully established.

 Although the task of cognitive neuroscience is to describe the neural mechanisms associated with the mind, historically it has progressed by investigating how a certain area of the brain supports a given mental faculty.
 However, early efforts to subdivide the brain proved to be problematic.
 The phrenologist movement failed to supply a scientific basis for its theories and has since been rejected.
 The aggregate field view, meaning that all areas of the brain participated in all behavior, was also rejected as a result of brain mapping, which began with Hitzig and Fritsch's experiments and eventually developed through methods such as positron emission tomography (PET) and functional magnetic resonance imaging (fMRI).
 Gestalt theory, neuropsychology, and the cognitive revolution were major turning points in the creation of cognitive neuroscience as a field, bringing together ideas and techniques that enabled researchers to make more links between behavior and its neural substrates.

+The connection between brain and behavior was first documented in the 16th century BC, in the Edwin Smith Papyrus of Ancient Egypt.
+While the Ancient Greeks Alcmaeon, Plato, Aristotle in the 5th and 4th centuries BC, and then the Roman physician Galen in the 2nd century AD already argued that the brain is the source of mental activity, scientific research into the connections between brain areas and cognitive functions began in the second half of the 19th century.
+The founding insights in the Cognitive neuroscience establishment were: